 These were his comparison pictures in the first 18 weeks:

 Now Raj had achieved his first goal of getting the body, the aim now was to effectively maintain his results and prime him for the next phase.
 It was time for the Consolidation Phase, which spanned a period of 6-8 weeks for Raj.
 As always, life wasn’t slowing down in any way.
 Work was picking up, and Easter holidays meant two weeks in Disney Land and Antigua!

-Over the course of the Consolidation phase, Raj’s weight came up a few kilos out of his extremely lean photoshoot condition, and into a more ‘lifestyle bodyweight’ whereby he’d look lean on holiday, be strong in the gym, and feel great day to day (versus the ‘grind’ feel of being at shoot weight!).
+Over the course of the Consolidation phase, Raj’s weight came up a few kilos out of his extremely lean photoshoot condition, and into a more ‘lifestyle bodyweight’ whereby he’d look lean on holiday, be strong in the gym, and feel great day to day (opposed to ‘the grind’ feel of being at shoot weight!).
 The key here was the manner in which it happened.
 It wasn’t a binge fest, or anything of the sort.
-Instead, it was a measured approach to raising calories, reducing activity, and creating a foundation for the Investment phase, which can either be about creating more and more lifestyle solutions to stay lean, or to build muscle.
-This doesn’t come without its own mind games, as anyone who’s been through a Consolidation phase will know.
+Instead, it was a measured approach to raising calories, reducing activity, and creating a foundation for the Investment Phase, which can either be about creating more and more lifestyle solutions to stay lean, or to build muscle.
+This doesn’t come without its own mind games, as anyone who’s been through a Consolidation Phase will know.